Senior Hurling Championship Round-Up : Big Trouble for Na Fianna and Boden

 In the three team equation, regarding score difference, O’Toole’s are currently on minus one and Craobh on plus five.
 That means that if O’Toole’s beat Craobh by a point in the final game, Na Fianna will be eliminated as the three way score difference will leave it with Craobh +4, O’Toole’s equal and Na Fianna -4.

-In fact, if O’Toole’s should win by anything up to seven points, Na Fianna will go out with the three way table reading O’Tooles +6, Craobh -2, Na Fianna -4 (based on O’Toole’s winning by seven).
+In fact, if O’Toole’s should win by anything up to eight points, Na Fianna will go out with the three way table reading O’Tooles +6, Craobh -3, Na Fianna -4 (based on O’Toole’s winning by eight).

-An eight point victory for O’Toole’s would leave Croabh and Na Fianna both on -4, which by my interpretation of the rules will leave the board in sticky wicket.
-As far as I can see, they haven’t prepared for this eventuality and haven’t stated clearly how these sides would be separated.
+An nine point victory for O’Toole’s would leave Croabh and Na Fianna both on -4, which by my interpretation of the rules, will leave the board in a sticky wicket.
+As far as I can see, there’s an ambiguity relating to how sides would be separated in this eventuality.

-So in summary, Na Fianna will need O’Toole’s to not win against Craobh, or to win by nine points or more.
-If O’Toole’s beat Craobh by between one and seven points, Na Fianna will go out no matter what happens in their own game.
+So in summary, Na Fianna will need O’Toole’s to not win against Craobh, or to win by ten points or more.
+If O’Toole’s beat Craobh by between one and eight points, Na Fianna will go out no matter what happens in their own game.

-If O’Toole’s win by eight points, it’s unclear, to me at least, how Na Fianna and Craobh will be separated.
+If O’Toole’s win by nine points, it’s unclear, to me at least, how Na Fianna and Craobh will be separated.

 Obviously, if Craobh win or draw, and Na Fianna do likewise against Barróg, then Craobh and Na Fianna go through.